CoreyCBurton/Homelab/ProxMox_Setup.md

    AMD-Vi: Interrupt remapping enabled
    DMAR-IR: Enabled IRQ remapping in x2apic mode" ('x2apic' can be different on old CPUs, but should still work)
    ```
+  - Below shows a picture of the output on my Proxmox server.
   <img src="https://github.com/CoreyCBurton/Homelab/blob/main/Pictures/dmesgremapping.JPG" width="500" height="120">

  ### 2. If you did not see that remapping is enabled, use this command